NxPKG/khulnasoft-docs/content/cloudflare-one/policies/browser-isolation/setup/clientless-browser-isolation.md

 For example, to isolate `www.example.com`, users would visit `https://<your-team-name>.cloudflareaccess.com/browser/https://www.example.com/` in their preferred browser.

-If `<url>` is not provided, users are presented with a Cloudflare Zero Trust landing page where they can input a target URL or search for a website.
+If `<url>` is not provided, users are presented with a Khulnasoft Zero Trust landing page where they can input a target URL or search for a website.

 ## Optional configurations

 ### Allow or block websites

-When users visit a website through the [Clientless Web Isolation URL](#use-the-remote-browser), the traffic passes through Cloudflare Gateway.
+When users visit a website through the [Clientless Web Isolation URL](#use-the-remote-browser), the traffic passes through Khulnasoft Gateway.
 This allows you to [apply HTTP policies](/cloudflare-one/policies/gateway/http-policies/) to control what websites the remote browser can connect to, even if the user's device does not have WARP installed.

 For example, if you use a third-party Secure Web Gateway to block `example.com`, users can still access the page in the remote browser by visiting `https://<your-team-name>.cloudflareaccess.com/browser/https://www.example.com/`.
-To block `https://<your-team-name>.cloudflareaccess.com/browser/https://www.example.com/`, create a Cloudflare Gateway HTTP policy to block `example.com`:
+To block `https://<your-team-name>.cloudflareaccess.com/browser/https://www.example.com/`, create a Khulnasoft Gateway HTTP policy to block `example.com`:

 | Selector | Operator | Value         | Action |
 | -------- | -------- | ------------- | ------ |